 Saints on earth

-Charles Wesley's hymn tells us those "to glory gone" are joined by the "saints on earth," whom we also celebrate on All Saints Day.
+Charles Wesley's hymn tells us those "to glory gone" are joined by the "saints on earth."
 We think of the inspirational people with whom we worship on Sunday, and those across the world we will never meet.
 We celebrate fellow United Methodists who inspire us, and those of other denominations whose lives encourage us.
 We give thanks for those with whom we agree, as well as those whose views we do not share.

 Additionally, we remember and pray for our sisters and brothers in Christ who faithfully follow Jesus in places where being labeled a Christian puts them in harm's way.